datastax/nodejs-driver/README.md

 The `level` values passed to the listener can be `verbose`, `info`, `warning` or `error`.
 In production environment, you should filter out `verbose` log events, that are suitable for debug.

+## Compatibility

+- DataStax Enterprise versions 4.5 and above.
+- Node.js versions 0.10 and above.

+Note: DataStax products do not support big-endian systems.

 ## License

 Copyright 2016-2017 DataStax